When everything is functioning well with the muscular system – life’s good.

-However, with so many functions to process and the need for both your brain and your muscles to work well and in harmony, sometimes things can go a bit pear shaped, to say the least.
+However, with so many functions to process and the need for both your brain and your muscles to work well and in harmony, sometimes things can go wrong.

 This can be as simple as a sprain, strain or cramping or could point to more serious issues like Fibromyalgia, Parkinson’s Disease or Multiple Sclerosis.

-If the pain you feel comes hand in hand with trouble breathing, muscle weakness, dizziness, a stiff neck or a high fever, then that GP visit needs to happen sooner rather than later.
+If the pain you feel comes hand in hand with trouble breathing, muscle weakness, dizziness, a stiff neck or a high fever, then that GP visit needs to happen sooner rather than later by calling 000.

 Maybe it requires a remedial massage or two or a simple home treatment such as R.I.C.E.
 (Rest, Ice, Compression and Elevation) and soon you’ll be right as rain.